amirhnajafiz/handbook/docs/kubernetes/25_daemonset.md

           path: /var/log
 ```

-## how are they scheduled?
+## How are they scheduled?

 A DaemonSet ensures that all eligible nodes run a copy of a Pod.
-The DaemonSet controller creates a Pod for each eligible node and adds the ```spec.affinity.nodeAffinity``` field of the Pod to
-match the target host.
-After the Pod is created, the default scheduler typically takes over and then binds the Pod to
-the target host by setting the ```.spec.nodeName field.``` If the new Pod cannot fit on the node, the default scheduler may
-preempt (evict) some of the existing Pods based on the priority of the new Pod.
+The DaemonSet controller creates a Pod for each eligible node and adds the ```spec.affinity.nodeAffinity``` field of the Pod to match the target host.
+After the Pod is created, the default scheduler typically takes over and then binds the Pod to the target host by setting the ```.spec.nodeName field.``` If the new Pod cannot fit on the node, the default scheduler may preempt (evict) some of the existing Pods based on the priority of the new Pod.

-## links
+## References

 - [K8S DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)
 - [Static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/)